-Plants from the genus Coleus are low growing and bushy half hardy perennials.
+Plants from the Coleus plant genus are low growing and bushy half hardy perennials.

 It is often grown in the garden as a half hardy annual.

-They have beautiful multicoloured leaves in colours such as black, orange, gold, pink and red. they reach a height of between 30 and 90 cm.
+They have beautiful multicoloured leaves in colours such as black, orange, gold, pink and red. they reach a height of between 30 and 90 cm (1 to 3 feet).